145 people found this review helpful 6 people found this review funny

 The game is very short.
 I finished the main campaign on Normal in three and half hour and the dlc campaign in about one hour.
 There is another challenge mode that I did not touch.

 Looking at the Pros and Cons it seems as though the game is not worth playing but I have found myself enjoying every moment of the game.
 It is campy, it is buggy and never rises above mediocre but it was just fun; Sneaking around sniping people, seeing your plan of attack succeed or even just hitting a guy while he is running were all very fulfilling.
 I recommend the game to people that can overlook some of its flaws and focus on the good that is in there (however little that is).

-14 of 17 people (82%) found this review helpful 1 person found this review funny
+20 people found this review helpful 2 people found this review funny